 Typically, just under 3,000 animals (dogs and cats) every year including livestock, birds and small animals (rabbits, guinea pigs).

-As an “Open-Admission” shelter, we do not turn away any animal based on their age, breed, health, behavior, or aggressive tendencies.
+As an “Open-Admission” shelter, we do not turn away any animal based on their age, breed, health, behavior, or aggressive tendencies in La Plata County.
 Our live release rate is 96% – this is well above the required 92% required for an organization to call itself no-kill.
 LPCHS does not call itself a no-kill due to the confusion and inaccuracy of the term.

 La Plata County Humane Society does not have a time period after which to euthanize animals, meaning we do not euthanize after time or for space.
 We keep animals available for adoption as long as we can if they stay healthy, happy and are safe around people.
 If an animal needs extra attention, we place them in temporary foster care while others may be transferred to other shelters or recuses to be adopted.

-We are an “Open-Admission” shelter, meaning that we will take any animals that come through our door.
+We are an “Open-Admission” shelter, meaning that we will take any animals that come through our door in La Plata County.
 Our live release rate is 96% – this is well above the required 92% required for an organization to call itself no-kill.
 LPCHS does not call itself a no-kill due to the confusion and inaccuracy of the term.

 We work hard to avoid euthanizing any animal, and we treat all animals in our care.
 We only euthanize if behavior or medical issues cause their quality of life to suffer.
 It is also our responsibility to ensure that all animals that come through our doors are safe to the general public.
 We encourage all pet owners to spay and neuter their pets to help reduce over population.

-As an “Open-Admission” shelter, we do not not turn away any animal based on their age, breed, health, behavior, or aggressive tendencies.
+As an “Open-Admission” shelter, we do not not turn away any animal based on their age, breed, health, behavior, or aggressive tendencies in La Plata County.
 Our live release rate is 96% – this is well above the required 92% required for an organization to call itself no-kill.

 outgoing transfers, and return to owner/guardian) by total outcomes (total live outcomes plus